jessitron/jessitron.com/_posts/2016-08-12-sceniccity.md

 Yet, our job is also better - for these same reasons!

 This wasn't recorded and was a unique talk.
 You had to be there.
+The Pokemon analogies were great, trust me.